mimshins/figma-backup/README.md

 figma-backup-interactive
 ```

-To use the legacy version, run:
+To use the noninteractive version, run:

 ```bash
 figma-backup -e "<YOUR_EMAIL>" -p "<YOUR_PASSWORD>" -t "<YOUR_ACCESS_TOKEN>" --projects-ids "ID1" "ID2" ...
 "IDx"
 ```

-For more information about the legacy cli options type:
+For more information about the noninteractive cli options run:

 ```bash
 figma-backup --help